bradfrost/atomic-design/chapter-2.md

 ## Atoms
 {% include figure.html src="../images/content/atomic-design-atoms.png" caption="" %}

-If atoms are the basic building blocks of matter, then the atoms of our interfaces serve as the foundational building blocks that comprise all our user interfaces.
+If atoms are the basic building blocks of matter, then the **atoms of our interfaces serve as the foundational building blocks that comprise all our user interfaces**.
 Therefore these atoms would include [basic HTML tags](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) like form labels, inputs, buttons, and other elements that can't be broken down any further without ceasing to be functional.

 {% include figure.html src="../images/content/atoms-form-elements.png" caption="Atoms include basic HTML tags like inputs, labels, and buttons." %}